 The goals of the Noncredit Computer Education Department are to enrich personal and workplace computer skills and to enhance opportunities for employment and job advancement.

-The department consists of continuing education classes taught at various campus sites, including the State Personnel Development Center (SPDC), and online, such as Education-to-Go (ed2go).
+The department consists of continuing education classes taught at various campus sites, including the State Personnel Development Center (SPDC), and online, through Education-to-Go (ed2go) and other platforms.